JOBSVUE/thedig/README.md

 ```bash
   docker-compose up -d
 ```

+## 🔜 Roadmap
+- More data enrichment for persons and company coming for as many safe sources as possible
+- IA to automatically summarize descriptions, identify face pictures, detect locations, normalize job titles or
+- Safe and privacy-oriented integration with [GHunt](https://github.com/mxrch/GHunt) and [Holehe](https://github.com/megadose/holehe): requires to pick only relevant data and websites and transform it into safe data (eg. guess a location area of interest based on google maps reviews instead of tracking the person's location or detect an interest for marketing if hubspot.com account)

 ## 🤝 How to contribute
 You're welcome!
 First, have a look on issues open and closed.
 If nothing is related to your needs, either open an issue or [fork, create a branch and submit your PR](https://docs.github.com/en/get-started/quickstart/contributing-to-projects).